Getting Started in One of Our Majors

 - Biology and Microbiology Club.
 For students with any interest in these fields.

 Your departmental adviser may be able to give you career advice, but don’t neglect the many resources offered elsewhere on campus.
-UW Oshkosh has a very active Career Services Center, including exercises to prepare you for the all-important interview process.
-You will retain career services office access even after you graduate!
+UW Oshkosh has a very active Career & Professional Development, including exercises to prepare you for the all-important interview process.
+You will retain Career & Professional Development office access even after you graduate!
 Finally, the Counseling Center also offers advice to enrolled students.
 Click here for a pdf of potential careers in biological sciences.

 What to do if the class is full